PERSONAL PROJECT

 Since the core functionality was there and audio fade had been nixed, now it was time to hunt for sound effects and flesh out the visual design.
 I spent a decent bit of time poking around the internet for royalty-free sounds, but Pixabay seemed to have the best selection.

 Their selection led me to reconsider my higher-level sound categories.
 Rain was really a kind of ambiance, and Café was really a setting or environment.
-Designating higher level categories would allow for variation and additional interesting combinations, like being able to hear birds in a library.
+Designating higher level categories would allow for variation and additional interesting combinations, like being able to hear rain in a library.

 Above was the first polished visual design for Soma Toma.
 I based it around a looping animated video that I had purchased through UI8 (the rippling sphere) since it would be the most dominant element on the page.
 Although I do enjoy motion design, it's not my forté and I didn't want to dedicate significant time to creating something from scratch, so I was happy with this constrained direction.